MatthiasValvekens/itext-ts-utils/README.md

 (c) 2022 Matthias Valvekens

 Provided under the terms of the AGPL, see [LICENSE.md](LICENSE.md).
-Different conditions may apply for font resources.